QuBenhao/LeetCode/problems/problems_1846/problem.md

 # 1846.
-Maximum Element After Decreasing and Rearranging
+Maximum Element After Decreasing and Rearranging [Rating: 1454.39]

 You are given an array of positive integers `arr`.
 Perform some operations (possibly none) on `arr` so that it satisfies these conditions: